-After you’ve completed your Undercover Mission at the Spy Museum, why not extend your day out?
-There are plenty of sights and things to do in the local area.
+After you’ve completed your Undercover Mission at the Spy Museum, why not extend your day?
+There are plenty of sights and things to do in the local Southwest DC area.

 Opened in 1805, The Municipal Fish Market is the oldest continuously operating open-air fish market in the United States.
 It’s a great spot to pick up some local produce or take some unique photos.

 If you’re still in the mood for shopping, District Wharf is home to shops selling clothing, jewelry, and locally-made gifts.